parvezs27/Tableau_Sales_Dashboards/README.md

 - Create and test Calculated Fields
 - Build Chart
 - Format
+  - Remove gridlines and other unnecessary lines
-  - Remove gridlines/other lines, clean up axes and headers, choose colors and format tooltips
+  - Clean up axes and headers
+  - Choose colors and format tooltips

  ## Build the Dashboards
  - Build container structure